Jury: Filmmaker Paul Haggis liable for $7.5M in rape suit

 Jurors sided with Breest, who said she suffered psychological and professional consequences from her encounter with Haggis.
 She sued in late 2017.

 “I thought I was getting a ride home.
 I agreed to have a drink.
 What happened never should have happened.
-And it had nothing to do with me, and everything to do with him and his actions,” she told jurors.
+And it had nothing to do with me, and everything to do with him and his actions,” she told jurors last month.

+While awarding her $7.5 million to compensate for suffering, the jury concluded that punitive damages should also be awarded.
+Jurors return Monday for more court proceedings to help them decide that amount.

 The verdict came weeks after another civil jury, in the federal courthouse next door, decided that Kevin Spacey didn't sexually abuse fellow actor and then-teenager Anthony Rapp in 1986.
 Meanwhile, "That '70s Show" actor Danny Masterson and former movie magnate Harvey Weinstein are on trial, separately, on criminal rape charges in Los Angeles.
 Both deny the allegations, and Weinstein is appealing a conviction in New York.